-Since our establishment in 1991, San Juan County Partnership has worked in collaboration with community organizations and leaders to address community concerns.
-We look forward to continuing our work and being accountable to our community.
+San Juan County Partnership works in collaboration with community organizations and leaders to address community concerns.
+The Partnership continues to bring programs and initiatives to San Juan County that make our area a better place to live.

 Sincerely,

 Pamela Drake